stephenh/stephenh.github.com/_posts/2012-11-31-one-click-vnc.markdown

 While the "issue" (too many icons in the IE favorites bar) was taken care of in short order, it seemed inevitable that something else would come up, and I was not looking forward to remote phone support.

-Initially, I was quite willing to sign up for Fogcreek's Copilot program, but ran into two issues:
+Initially, I was quite willing to sign up for Fog Creek's Copilot program, but ran into two issues:

 1. It seems geared towards on-the-fly support, with the "here, we'll email them a code and they can download it" approach.